novoalab/Best_Practices_dRNAseq_analysis/README.md

 ```
 Rscript scripts/PCA.R -u ${UNMODIFIED.csv} -m ${MODIFIED.csv} -n ${NAMES} -c ${COLUMNS} -s

-Where ${NAMES} are comma separated names for the datasets
+Where ${NAMES} are comma separated names for the datasets,
-${COLUMNS} are comma seperated column numbers used for the PCA
+${COLUMNS} are comma seperated column numbers used for the PCA,
-and s is a recommended flag for triggering scaled PCA instead of just centered PCA,
+and s is a recommended flag for triggering scaled PCA instead of just centered PCA

 ```